hashicorp/terraform-aws-consul/examples/consul-cluster/README.md

 To deploy a Consul Cluster:

+1. `git clone` this repo to your computer.
 1. Build a Consul AMI.
 See the [consul-ami example](/examples/consul-ami) documentation for instructions.
 Make sure to note down the ID of the AMI.
 1. Install [Terraform](https://www.terraform.io/).